quarter-on-causality/quarter-on-causality.github.io/_pages/home_opening.md

         </div>
       </div>
       <div class="col-sm-9">
-        <h3><b>Title:</b> TBD</h3><br />
+        <h3><b>Title:</b> More covariates than instruments -- what can we do?</h3><br />
-        <b>Abstract</b><p class="speaker-abstract">TBD</p>
+        <b>Abstract</b><p class="speaker-abstract">Exogenous heterogeneity, for example in the form of instrumental variables, can help us learn a system's underlying causal structure and predict the outcome of unseen intervention experiments.
+In this talk, we discuss this idea in a setting in which the causal effect from covariates on the response is generally not identifiable as there may be more covariates than instruments, for example.</p>
         <div class="panel panel-default">
           <div class="panel-heading" data-toggle="collapse" href="#jp-bio" style="cursor:pointer;text-align:center">
             <b>Biography <span style="font-weight:normal">(click to expand/collapse)</span></b>
           </div>
           <div id="jp-bio" class="panel-collapse collapse in"><div class="panel-body">
-            <p class="speaker-bio">Jonas Peters is a Professor in statistics at the Department of Mathematical Sciences at the University of Copenhagen.
-Previously, he has been a group leader at the Max-Planck-Institute for Intelligent Systems in Tuebingen and a Marie Curie fellow at the Seminar for Statistics, ETH Zurich.
+            <p class="speaker-bio">Jonas Peters is a professor of statistics at ETH Zurich.
+Previously, he has been a professor at the Department of Mathematical Sciences at the University of Copenhagen.
 He studied Mathematics at the University of Heidelberg and the University of Cambridge and obtained his PhD jointly from MPI and ETH.
 He is interested in inferring causal relationships from different types of data and in building statistical methods that are robust with respect to distributional shifts.
 In his research, Peters seeks to combine theory, methodology, and applications.
 His work relates to areas such as computational statistics, causal inference, graphical models, independence testing or high-dimensional statistics.</p>
           </div></div>
         </div>
       </div>